AlexxNica/vapidssl/BUILDING.md

 automatically build the external libraries, due to limitations of older version of `cmake` as well as some path assumptions of the BoringSSL build system.
 As a result, the libraries must be built manually at least once before building VapidSSL.
-To (re)build the externl projects, set the relevant project roots in the top-level `CMakeLists.txt` and use the `ninja` targets:
+To (re)build the external projects, set the relevant project roots in the top-level `CMakeLists.txt` and use the `ninja` targets:

     ninja rebuild-boringssl